First Time in Moscow Tour with Kremlin visit

 - New Maiden Convent (outside)

-We begin our journey from your hotel and drive directly to our first stop – the Kremlin Embankment, that makes you plunge into the Moscow atmosphere.
+On this private Moscow tour we will begin our journey from your hotel and drive directly to our first stop – the Kremlin Embankment, that makes you plunge into the Moscow atmosphere.
 Driving through the oldest Russian street of St. Barbara, we get to the Lubyanka with two famous neighbours – the strict KGB Headquarters and the vivid Detsky mir (Children’s World Department Store).
 The world-famous Bolshoi theatre is also near.

 Our next stop is Christ the Savior Cathedral, the largest Orthodox cathedral in the world, with the picturesque Patriarch Bridge.
 Later we go to the New Maiden Convent – this 16th century monastery is part of the UNESCO list of World Heritage and just a wonderful place to walk and enjoy your thoughts.